Install EL Linux via PXE and UEFI

 Your DHCP server should also run a TFTP service for file downloads.
 Install these packages:

-dnf install tftp-server tftp shim-x64
+dnf install tftp-server tftp

 Copy the service file to make local customizations: